slatedocs/slate/source/index.md

-unregister | recipe | stops and removes the recipe from SenseApi findRecipe | name | finds and returns a recipe by name getAllRecipes | | returns all registered recipes saveState | | persists the state of the sdk restoreState | restoreDelegate | restores the state of the sdk
+unregister | recipe | stops and removes the recipe from SenseApi findRecipe | name | finds and returns a recipe by name getAllRecipes | | returns all registered recipes

 ## SenseApiDelegate
 ```swift